Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 Writing & Submitting The SMS Calendar Entry

-Users can type out the SMS calendar entry using simple language and Google Calendar will interpret it and enter it in for you.
+Users can type out the SMS calendar entry using simple language and Google Calendar will.
 For instance, an entry like “Lunch with Rebecca at Riverside Restaurant 1pm Monday” will be entered as “Lunch with Rebecca” in a time slot of “1pm Monday” and with the location of “Riverside Restaurant”.